 Today I wanted to share this free printable please take one sign that you can download this Halloween and place outside by your candy bowl.
 Great for those who may not be home that night.. or those who just don’t want to answer the door!

 Now, I wouldn’t go so far as to say I’m the Halloween version of Mr. Scrooge, but I’m definitely not one one to go all out for the holiday.

-Don’t get me wrong, I have a blast trick or treating with my son.
-And I most definitely have a grand old time eating the majority of his candy for the little while I still can before he is old enough to notice.
+Don’t get me wrong, I have a blast trick or treating with my kids.
+And I most definitely have a grand old time eating the majority of their candy for the little while I still can before they are old enough to notice.

 Growing up, there were a bunch of parents in my neighborhood that would be all dressed up in costume when they opened up the door for trick or treaters on Halloween night.
 They would be wearing capes, have fake blood on their face and spider webs would be lining the front door.

 However, me as a parent… I’m the one who would much rather sit at home in my pajamas after the kids are in bed, turn off all the lights and go through whatever measures I have to to make it seem as if no one is at home.
 Okay.. so maybe I am the Halloween version of Mr. Scrooge after all.

 In my defense, I live in an odd area that’s between a few major roads.
 Unless the kids happen to live on my street, we tend to not get too many trick or treaters around my house anyway.
 My dog also goes absolutely crazy with barking when as much as the wind blows, let alone the door bell ringing.
 The dog barks, the baby cries, mom and dad have a headache… Having strangers ring our door bell all night is just not good for anyone in my house.

 This sign would be great for anyone who will be out at a party Halloween night, trick or treating with their kids or are just planning on a late night Target run.